-Step 9: Reconnect SATA power header to optical drive from PSU and SATA data cable from optical drive to motherboard.
-The suggested header for the optical drive is SATA6G_3.
+Step 11: Reconnect SATA power header to optical drive from PSU and SATA data cable from optical drive to motherboard.
+The suggested header for the optical drive is SATA6G\3.

-Selective Treatment/ Special Handling Per Annex VII, Directive 2012/19/EU: The optical drive contains a printed circuit board of greater than 10 sq. cm and must be removed from the device and must be disposed of, or recovered, in compliance with the requirements of Directive 2008/98/EC.
+Selective Treatment/ Special Handling Per Annex VII, Directive 2012/19/EU: The optical drive contains one printed circuit board greater than 10 sq. cm and must be removed from the device and must be disposed of, or recovered, in compliance with the requirements of Directive 2008/98/EC.